The Serpent Power: Career

 Ιn 1966, San Francisco-based poet David Meltzer and his wife Tina, who was a singer, recruited local musicians Clark Coolidge (drummer, also composer), Denny Ellis (lead guitarist), John Payne (keyboardist), Jean-Paul Pickens (banjo player) and David Stensen (bassist), and started playing gigs at clubs and events in the Bay area, such as the North Beach's Coffee Gallery, Gino & Carlo's, and others.
 Ellis and Stensen were already experienced musicians, having previously played on tracks of the Lovin' Spoonful.
-Ed Denton, the manager of Country Joe and the Fish, caught one of their shows and brought them to Joe's label, Vanguard Records, where they were signed as The Serpent Power, releasing their debut, eponymous album in 1967.
+ED Denson, the manager of Country Joe and the Fish, caught one of their shows and brought them to Joe's label, Vanguard Records, where they were signed as The Serpent Power, releasing their debut, eponymous album in 1967.

 The LP was considered by Forced Exposure magazine to be a "true representation of the San Francisco area sound in the psychedelic era," with "great male/female vocal harmonies, interesting but unusual lyrics and excellent guitar work."
 It was one of the first rock albums to introduce the influence of Middle-Eastern music, establishing the genre of raga-rock.

 Rolling Stone magazine included The Serpent Power in its list of the 50 best albums of 1967.
 Robert Christgau suggested the group was "the Bay Area's version of the Velvet Underground.
 Their music was described as "minimalist folk-rock with noise," while "all but a few" songs were said to be "graced by excellent tunes."

 Shortly after the album was recorded and while the band was rehearsing in the studio for their next one, Ellis, Stensen, and Payne left and were replaced by Bob Cuff from the group The Mystery Trend on lead guitar along with Jim Moscoso on bass.
 But their first album failed to chart or generate decent sales and the band broke up soon after, in 1968.